-The tinnitus treatment at Sound Relief Hearing Center in Denver, Colorado is aimed at unlearning the tinnitus tone and rewiring these altered neural circuits.
+The approach to tinnitus treatment at Sound Relief Hearing Center in Denver, Colorado is aimed at unlearning the tinnitus tone and rewiring these altered neural circuits.

 What should I do if I have tinnitus?

-The first step is to schedule a consultation with one of our specialists.
+The first step is to schedule a consultation with one of our tinnitus treatment specialists.
 A careful history and audiometric testing will lead to the most likely causes and best treatment for your tinnitus.
 If medically necessary, we may refer you to another physician to complete the diagnosis.

 Schedule an Appointment